caliangroup/async-sdnotify/README.md

 package can be used to write system services in Python that play nicely with `systemd`. `sdnotify` is compatible with both Python 2 and Python 3.

+Just so we're clear, I figured out _why_ nobody made this.
+Sdnotify uses UDP under the hood.
+There isn't an asyncio implementation of UDP.
+So I mostly just wound up writing shitty wrappers for asyncio around multithreading.

 Normally the `SystemdNotifier.notify` method silently ignores exceptions (for example, if the systemd notification socket is not available) to allow applications to function on non-systemd based systems.
 However, setting `debug=True` will